AI Estate Planning: Claude for Evanston Financial Planners

 I've seen planners manually work through maybe 5-6 scenario combinations before running out of time.
 Claude can handle 50-60 combinations and rank them by probability and financial impact.
 That's the difference between reactive planning and proactive strategy.

-- Timing of Dr. Chen's existing retirement account distributions
+- Timing of existing retirement account distributions

 | Scenario | Net Worth at 65 | Estate Tax Exposure | Education Funding Gap | Key Risks |